seanconnollydev/gen-i18n/README.md

 Generates a key file from a flat `.txt` file of application strings.

-`geni18n 'path/to/source.txt' 'path/to/destination.json'`
+`geni18n --src=path/to/source.txt --dest=path/to/destination.json`

-Note: Supports JSON, YAML and iOS strings files
+Supports JSON, YAML and iOS strings files

 By default, the destination file will be replaced.
 Use the *append* option to add to an existing file.

 `geni18n 'path/to/source.txt' 'path/to/destination.json' --append`

+Note: this function is meant for one-time use to localize an existing application, not for ongoing key generation.
+It may be more useful as an example script if you need heavy customization.

-## replacei18n
+## replace

 Replaces hard coded strings in application files with translation keys.

-`replacei18n 'path/to/keys.json' '**/*.html'`
+`geni18n replace --keys=path/to/keys.json --path='**/*.html'`

-## crushi18n
+## crush

 Replaces strings in a key file with a new string

-`crushi18n 'path/to/keys.json' 'path/to/crushed.json'`
+`geni18n crush --keys=path/to/keys.json --dest=path/to/crushed_keys.json`

 By default, strings are replaced with the `_` character.
 Pass `--with=X` to replace with any string.